Skip to main content Accessibility information

 3 Students walking

-We have plenty of on-campus accommodation, but this is naturally in high demand.
+We have plenty of on-campus accommodation, but naturally, this is in high demand.
 However, we find that a lot of our international students welcome the idea of staying with a carefully selected family in Plymouth while they study.
-This has the added benefits of sharing in daily family life, and learning plenty about our country and culture.
-Plus you can enjoy all the creature comforts of a home from home.
+This has the added benefits of sharing in daily family life and learning plenty about our country and culture.
+Plus, you can enjoy all the creature comforts of a home from home.

 A student reading a book on a train

-Rates and Getting Around
+Rates and getting around

-Travel wise, you’ll always be placed within a reasonable distance of the University, with a bus journey of no more than 40 minutes.
+You’ll always be placed within a reasonable distance of the University, with a bus journey of no more than 40 minutes.

 A student at a desk with laptop and notebook

-Family Life
+Family life

-Homestay Basics
+Homestay basics

-All houses are different, but all homestay families will provide you with a clean, comfortable bed (at least single size), adequate clothes storage, and a table and desk for your studies.
-Bedrooms will receive sufficient natural light and be well presented, with adequate heating and lighting.
 If you’re coming to us from a warmer country, the inclement nature of the UK’s weather can be quite a shock!
-So don’t be afraid to ask your homestay family for extra blankets: gas and electricity are notoriously expensive here in England, so the heating is unlikely to be on overnight.
-You’ll be expected to keep on top of the basic cleaning of your room, and look after all the fixtures and fittings with due care.
+So don’t be afraid to ask your homestay family for extra blankets: gas and electricity can be expensive here in England, so the heating is unlikely to be on overnight.
+You’ll be expected to keep on top of the basic cleaning of your room and look after all the fixtures and fittings with due care.
 You’ll be provided with a key to the house, but not to your bedroom: individual bedrooms within homestay houses don’t tend to have locks.
-And on a safety point, be careful using your own electrical equipment with adaptors if necessary: the voltage almost everywhere in the UK is 240 volts.
-Additionally, you can expect your homestay family to pick you up and drop you off at the University when you first arrive and when you leave, plus you’ll be provided with reasonable WiFi access, and breakfast and dinner every day (plus lunch at weekends).
+Be careful when using your own electrical equipment with adaptors if necessary: the voltage almost everywhere in the UK is 240 volts.

-Dining with your Family
+Dining with your family

-This is a great time to bond with your homestay family and find out more about daily life in the UK.
-If you have particular dietary requirements or preferences, don’t be afraid to let your homestay family know.
-You’ll have the chance to try out new dishes, and your diet will be varied and healthy.
-At breakfast, food and drinks are usually laid out so you can help yourself, while the evening meal will usually be enjoyed all together, around the table.
+At breakfast, food and drinks are usually laid out so you can help yourself, while the evening meal will usually be enjoyed all together, around a table.
 You’ll be trying out plenty of new dishes, so why not offer to cook for your homestay family occasionally?
-You could treat them to traditional specialities from your own country or region.
+You could treat them to traditional specialities from your own country or region!

 Day-to-day arrangements

-Welcoming Visitors and spending time away
+Welcoming visitors and spending time away

-If you’d like to have visitors at the house, you can discuss this with your homestay family and work out a time that suits everyone, and an area in which you can entertain your guests.
-Noise (especially late at night) should be kept to a minimum out of respect to the family and their daily routine.
+If you’d like to have visitors at the house, you can discuss this with your homestay family and work out a time that suits everyone, and an area where you can entertain your guests.
+Noise (especially late at night) should be kept to a minimum out of respect for the family and their daily routine.
 If you’re planning to go away overnight or be late in coming home, you must let your homestay family know in advance, so that they don’t panic and alert the University or the police.

 The University's part in homestay